Asphox/SISL/README.md

 ### Disclaimer
 This library is currently in development and may change in future versions.
-Some optimizations will be added in the future, such as a lock-free queue for queued connections and more efficient memory management.
+Some optimizations will be added in the future, such as a more efficient memory management.
 Please report any issues or suggestions on the GitHub repository.